 For more help with treating your child’s pain or injury, download the free St. Louis Children’s Hospital Kid Care App.

-If you would like information on muscle soreness sent to you via email or mail, contact the Family Resource Center (FRC) at St. Louis Children’s Hospital.
-The FRC is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.
+If you would like information on muscle soreness sent to you via email or mail, contact the Center for Families Resource Library at St. Louis Children’s Hospital.
+The Center for Families Resource Library is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.